teIImewhy/VPS_repo/README.md

 - Grafana
 - Node Exporter

-The stack is intended for learning Docker, Docker Compose, monitoring, and CI/CD with GitHub Actions.
+Project was created as a personal homelab environment for learning Docker, Docker Compose, monitoring (basics), and CI/CD with GitHub Actions.
 ## Repository Structure

 ```text